noah-seaner/analytics-portfolio/grammy-website-analytics/README.md

 - Assessed whether observed differences in engagement were statistically significant

 ## Key Insights
-- Website traffic exhibited clear spikes around the Grammy Awards, confirming the strong impact of major events on user engagement
+- Daily visitor trends showed pronounced spikes around the Grammy Awards, with traffic on event days reaching roughly 43 times higher than baseline levels
-- Engagement metrics differed between grammy.com and recordingacademy.com, suggesting distinct user behavior patterns across the two platforms
+- Engagement metrics differed between grammy.com and recordingacademy.com, with grammy.com averaging fewer pages per session and lower average session duration, indicating differing user behavior patterns
-- Competitor benchmarking highlighted potential areas where engagement and session depth could be improved
+- Competitor benchmarking suggested that key engagement KPIs (e.g., pages per session, session duration) are lower relative to theAMAs.com, highlighting opportunities for improvement
-- The A/B test provided statistical evidence regarding differences in pages per session, supporting data-driven recommendations for site optimization
+- The A/B test on pages per session indicated that the difference between the two sites was statistically significant at the chosen significance level, supporting data-driven recommendation for site optimization

 ## Notes
 This projects demonstrates a full business analytics workflow in Excel, including KPI engineering, exploratory analysis, benchmarking, and statistical testing to support strategic decision-making for digital platforms.